IHE/ITI.BasicAudit/input/pagecontent/volume-1.md

 The Audit Log Patterns defined here rely on the [ATNA](https://profiles.ihe.net/ITI/TF/Volume1/ch-9.html) Profile for transport of the AuditEvent and query/retrieval of AuditEvents previously recorded.
 The patterns defined here may be used as they are, or further refined to specific use-cases.
 Where a more specific audit event is defined, it should be derived off of these basic patterns.
-Thus a more specific AuditEvent would be compliant with one or more of the AuditEvent patterns defined here.
+Thus, a more specific AuditEvent would be compliant with one or more of the AuditEvent patterns defined here.

-This implementation guide is intended to be fully compliant with the HL7 [FHIR](http://hl7.org/fhir/) specification, providing only use-case driven constraints to aid with interoperability, deterministic results, and compatibility with [ATNA](https://profiles.ihe.net/ITI/TF/Volume1/ch-9.html) and other IHE Profiles.
+This Implementation Guide is intended to be fully compliant with the HL7 [FHIR](http://hl7.org/fhir/) specification, providing only use-case driven constraints to aid with interoperability, deterministic results, and compatibility with [ATNA](https://profiles.ihe.net/ITI/TF/Volume1/ch-9.html) and other IHE Profiles.

 Figure 1:52-1 shows a broader setting for the actors directly involved in the Basic Audit Log Pattern Profile and the relevant transactions between them.